- Examine the importance of physical activity in your own life.

 Take a moment to think about activities you participate in regularly.
 Household chores?
 Walking?
 Running?
 Gardening?
 Shoveling snow?
 Do you consider yourself naturally active?
-You might be saying, “I’m so busy, even the thought of adding physical activity seems ridiculous!”
+You might think to yourself, “I’m so busy, even the thought of adding physical activity seems ridiculous!”
 Being physically active does not mean we have to run a marathon.

-Being physically active is a process that begins first with developing an awareness of your personal activity level and then establishing behaviors that enhance your wellbeing, such as walking for 30 minutes three times a week.
-Recognizing where you are in terms of physical activity is an important step that can help you identify your health needs and develop the skills and knowledge to live a more healthful life.
-Physically active staff members are overall healthier than those who are not active and they miss fewer days of work due to illness.
-Physical activity enables staff to handle the pressures of work and family life by decreasing stress and promoting mental health, which further leads to more positive interactions with children and their families.
-Caregivers and teachers can consider their personal level of activity or inactivity can contribute to the types of physical and motor development experiences that teachers make available to the infants and toddlers in their care.
-By acknowledging the influence of your own physical activity upon children in your program, you can better support their physical development.
+Being physically active is a process that begins by developing an awareness of your personal activity level, and then establishing behaviors that enhance your wellbeing; such as walking for 30 minutes three times a week.
+Recognizing your current level of physical activity is an important step that can help you better identify your health needs and develop the skills and knowledge to live a healthy lifestyle.
+Overall, physically active staff members tend to be healthier than those who are not active, and they miss fewer days of work due to illness.
+Physical activity enables staff to handle the pressures of work and family life by decreasing stress and promoting mental health, which leads to more positive interactions with children and their families.
+Caregivers and teachers can consider their personal level of activity or inactivity as they plan physical and motor development experiences for the infants and toddlers in their care.

 Infant and Toddler Physical Growth and Development

 Physical development refers to the advancements and refinements of motor skills, or, in other words, children’s abilities to use and control their bodies.
 Physical development is one of the many domains of infant and toddler development.
-It relates to the growth and skill development of the body, including the brain, muscles, and senses.
+It relates to the growth and skill of development in the body, including the brain, muscles, and senses.
 For example, babies learn about the world as they develop their physical senses of sight, touch, smell, sound, and taste.
-In fact, babies can hear well before they are born.
-Newborns like to look at faces and will seek interesting things to look at very early on.
-An infant can recognize the mother’s smell and the sound of her voice within days after birth.
-From birth, infants are aware of the world around them, and the ability to grow, develop, and learn occurs quickly as infants begin to explore through their senses.
+In fact, babies can even hear before they are born.
+Very early on newborns are interested in looking at faces, bright colors, and contrasting patterns.
+Within several days after birth an infant can recognize its mother’s smell and the sound of her voice.
+From birth, infants are aware of the world around them.
+Their ability to grow, develop, and learn occurs quickly as they explore the world through their senses and use motor skills.

-Gross-motor skills and fine-motor skills are developed during infancy and toddlerhood.
+Gross-motor skills and fine-motor skills develop during infancy and toddlerhood.
 Gross-motor skills involve the mastery of large muscle movements, as well as the building of strength in muscle groups like the arms, legs, and core.
-Examples of such skills for infants and toddlers include reaching, rolling, crawling, and climbing.
-Fine-motor skills involve smaller, more precise movements, particularly movements of the hands and fingers, such as grasping.
-As their bodies grow, infants and toddlers progressively strengthen their muscles and become better able to control their bodies.
-Each new motor skill that is developed is the result of an earlier skill and a contributor to new skills.
-Newborn infants do not have the strength to hold up their heads, however as they learn and develop control of muscles, they will be able to support their heads and move them from side to side as they explore and observe their environment.
+Examples of such skills for infants and toddlers include reaching, rolling, crawling, walking, and climbing.
+Fine-motor skills involve smaller, more precise movements, particularly movements of the hands and fingers, such as grasping, pointing, and clapping.
+As their bodies grow, infants and toddlers progressively strengthen their muscles and improve their control and coordination.
+Each newly-developed motor skill results from skills learned earlier and contributes to the development of future skills.
+Newborn infants do not have the strength to hold up their heads.
+However, as they learn and develop muscle control, they become better able to support their heads, and can move them side to side as they explore and observe their environment.
 Skill mastery and development are also the result of brain growth and development.
-Consider an infant who is starting to walk while holding on to couches and round-edged tables.
-This child must have acquired strength in the large muscles and a certain level of control over body movement.
-At the same time, the child also relies on vision to determine where to walk and what to cling onto.
-As infants and toddlers grow, their bodies and minds become capable of simple and mildly-complex movement and experiences.
+Consider an infant who is starting to walk while holding on to couches and furniture.
+This child must have acquired strength in the large muscles and adequate control over their body movement.
+At the same time, the child also relies on vision to determine where to walk and what to hold onto.
+As infants and toddlers grow, their bodies and minds become more capable of simple and increasingly complex movements and experiences.

-Parents, teachers, and caregivers must stimulate toddlers and infants and encourage the development of gross- and fine-motor skills.
-For example, you may stimulate physical development by holding a toddler upright while moving each leg to imitate walking.
-Eventually, the child will become accustomed to the balance and muscle movements that are required to walk and be able to do it on his own.
+Parents, teachers, and caregivers must stimulate toddlers and infants to encourage the development of gross- and fine-motor skills.
+For example, you may stimulate physical development by encouraging an infant to walk back and forth alongside a couch.
+Eventually, the child will become accustomed to the balance and muscle movements that are required to walk and be able to do it on their own.
 Infants and toddlers depend on their caregivers to meet their needs for safety and security.
-When infants and toddlers receive consistent, responsive care and attention from nurturing adults, they are able to establish a sense of trust in the world.
-This sense of being loved and feeling safe is essential to stimulate areas of development, including physical development.
-When they feel safe and secure, infants and toddlers use their brains, muscles, and senses to explore the world around them.
+When infants and toddlers receive consistent, responsive care and attention from nurturing adults, they’re able to establish a sense of trust in the world.
+This sense of trust and safety in the world is essential to promote growth in all areas of development; including physical development.
+When infants and toddlers feel safe and secure, they are better able to use their brains, muscles, and senses to explore the world around them.

-Below you will find the typical progression of motor skills across the development from infant to toddler for gross- and fine-motor skills in infants and toddlers, respectively.
+Below you will find the typical progression of motor skills across the development from infant to toddler for gross- and fine-motor skills, respectively.

 Importance of Physical Growth and Development

 Preparing infants and toddlers for school requires more than developing a set of skills; it includes physical development and health.
-When an infant or toddler is healthy and happy, he or she is more likely to engage with their environment and surroundings.
+When an infant or toddler is happy and healthy, they’re more likely to engage with their environment and surroundings.
 This allows infants and toddlers the ability to further their learning through exploration.
-Thus, physical development and health can help prepare infants and toddlers for activities that support language development, social skills, and other areas of learning for school success.
+Thus, physical development and health can help prepare infants and toddlers for activities that support language development, social skills, and other areas of learning, which result in later success in school.

-While there is not one particular area of development that determines later school success, research highlights the importance of supporting a strong foundation by promoting healthy physical, social, emotional, and cognitive development.
+While there isn’t a specific area of development that determines later school success, research highlights the importance of supporting a strong foundation for development to grow by promoting healthy physical, social, emotional, and cognitive development.
 During infancy, these foundations of child development begin and continue to be built upon as other areas of development progress.
-For example, young children will develop the abilities to balance, crawl, and walk from their foundational reflex responses.
-When infants and toddlers are able to move on their own, they are able to explore and contribute to their cognitive development in a way that was not possible when they were unable to walk or crawl.
+For example, young children are able to develop the ability to sit, crawl, and walk from their primitive reflex responses.
+Once infants and toddlers are able to move on their own, they are then able to explore and expand their cognitive development through ways that were not possible before they were able to sit, crawl, and walk.

 Think about what life might be like for a one-year-old who has not started crawling.
-While sitting on his own, he struggles to coordinate movements, such as pushing up to a crawling position and moving his hands and legs at the same time.
+While sitting on their own, they struggle to coordinate movements, such as pushing up to a crawling position and propelling themselves forward with their arms and legs.
 Most objects and people in their environment must be brought close to them by others in order for them to explore.
 How might the limitations in physical and motor development impact other areas of development for this 1-year-old?